dkt101/dkt101/_pages/about.md

 I spent years learning about transportation data of all kinds - You can get the benefits, for free!

-My hope is to empower transportation advocacy in Batlimore's underserved communities.
+_Mission: Empower transportation advocacy in Batlimore's underserved communities._

 How to Use this Site
 ======